windmill-labs/windmilldocs/blog/2023-04-05-said-testimonial/index.md

 As an independent author, I am always on the lookout for ways to optimize my workflows and simplify processes to focus on my core job: writing content.
 The key challenges are around managing subscriptions, purchases and keeping my internal databases up to date.

-I did not wait Windmill to use workflows.
-I succinctly used Meta API (code-based automation), then Amazon Lambda.
+Before transitioning to Windmill, I had been using Meta API (code-based automation), followed by Amazon Lambda to help me manage my workflows.

 ## How did Windmill help?